 Some of the Hutshion family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Hutshion family to the New World and Oceana
+Migration of the Hutshion family

 Dalriadan families proliferated in North America.
 Their descendants still populate many communities in the eastern parts of both the United States and Canada.
 Some settled in Canada as United Empire Loyalists, in the wake of the American War of Independence.
 Families on both sides of the border have recovered much of their heritage in the 20th century through Clan societies and highland games.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hutshion or a variant listed above: John Hutchison settled in New Jersey in 1685; Robert Hutchison settled in New England in 1685; David and Nancy Hutchison arrived in New England in 1805.